The Erawan Group is managed on the principle of good corporate governance

 - Ensure Engagement and Communication with Shareholders

-The Company is committed to operating its hotel business with a strong emphasis on Environmental, Social, and Governance (ESG) principles.
-We strive to strengthen our business to become a stable and sustainable regional leader in the hospitality industry.
+Furthermore, the Company is committed to operating its hotel business in alignment with Environmental, Social, and Governance (ESG) principles.
+We strive to strengthen our organization’s resilience and advance toward becoming a stable and sustainable regional leader in the hospitality industry.

 Corporate Governance can be divided into eight areas as follows: